Mathematics (MATH)

 Repeatability: You may take this course for a maximum of 3 units

-Course Attributes: Lower Division; Laptop required
+Course Attributes: Lower Division; Laptop required, see department for details.

 MATH 195 Project MATH Seminar Year 1 1 Unit